uadmin/uadmin/docs/api.rst

     **args ...interface{}:** Is the variable or container that can be used in execution process.

+See `Tutorial Part 8 - Customizing your API Handler`_ for the example.

+.. _Tutorial Part 8 - Customizing your API Handler: https://uadmin.readthedocs.io/en/latest/tutorial/part8.html

 **uadmin.All**
 ^^^^^^^^^^^^^^
 All fetches all object in the database.